arthurmchr/arthurmchr/README.md

 I have been working for the past 10 years as frond-end developer in prominent advertising agency and digital production studio.

-Working with creatives, I develop high performance applications for desktop and mobile using latest technologies and industry standards (React, 11ty, Headless CMS, Vercel, Netlify, Vanilla).
+Working closely with creatives, I develop high performance applications for desktop and mobile using latest technologies and industry standards (React, 11ty, Headless CMS, Vercel, Netlify, Vanilla).

-My passion for crafting digital projects combining technical and graphical skills has been widely rewarded with Awwwards (1 Site of the Year), FWA (2 Site of the Year), Lions.
+My passion for crafting digital projects delivering technical and graphical aspects has been widely rewarded with Awwwards (1 Site of the Year), FWA (2 Site of the Year), Lions.

 # Selected works